 Your online community has launched and registrations are growing at a very satisfactory pace.
 It’s extremely active with several 100 posts a day and everything is peachy.
 Time to sit back and relax right?
 Heck no!
 One thing you should know, there’s no relaxing as a community manager.
 Don’t rest on your laurels and never let your guard down.
 There is a cost with being a large successful community.
 You become a target.

 If not managed early, ‘boxers can spiral out of control.
-Often times, they begin to bully other members and use explicit or derogatory language.
+Often times, they begin to bully other members and use explicit or derogatory language towards them.
 The obvious outcome?
 Your members will be stymied (believe it or not, first time I’ve used that word) by this behavior and you’ll see an instant drop in return visits and member contributions.

 Be cordial at first.
-Have one on one communications with the ‘boxer asking him to tone it down and respect other opinions.
+Have one on one communications with the ‘boxer asking them to tone it down and respect others’ opinions.
 Point them to the community guidelines as a reminder of accepted behavior.

 If they continue in their ways, it’s time for some moderation.
-For a probationary period, have all their posts immediately hit the moderation queue to be screened.
+Have all their posts immediately hit the moderation queue to be screened for a probationary period.
 This may cause more work for your moderation team, but in the best interest of the community, it’ll be worth it.
 What if your community platform doesn’t allow such targeted moderation?
 Suspend the account for 30 days.
 This will send a clear message that these are serious offenses and there’s no place for it in your community.

 Ok, so you’ve tried everything by now and their still right back at it with their antics.
 It’s time to ask yourself, is it worth all the time, effort and resources to keep this member?
 And if you are asking yourself this question, you’ve already answered it.
 NO, it is not worth it.
 It’s time to cut this member loose and move on.
 I understand your hesitance, but believe me, more good will come out of banning this member than bad.
 New members will begin to emerge.
 Why?
 Because you once again created a non-threatening environment for all community members to enjoy.